Articles

 – to insure your most valuable asset!

-While you are fit and healthy and there doesn’t appear to be any impediment to you staying so (and to earn an income), the question may well arise when considering life insurance needs – why income protection?
-On most measures, the most important asset most of us have, is our ability to earn an income (regardless of the amount of that income in any particular period).
-To test that, try determining what you will earn in your lifetime and measure that against any other asset you may have: on an average wage of say, $60,000 p.a. earned over a working life of say, 40 years, your health and ability to earn an income adds up to $2.4 million.
+While you are fit and healthy, there doesn’t appear to be any impediment to you staying so.
+We all feel fairly comfortable whilst able to do what we wish, earning the income that supports us.
+In this context, the question may well arise when considering life insurance needs – why income protection?
+On most measures, the most important asset most of us have, is our ability to ‘work’ and earn an income.
+For most, the amount of that income in any particular period is of secondary importance.

 Why income protection – the needs